 A large volume of materials purchased by UNB Libraries are governed by licence agreements that extend beyond what is possible under the Copyright Act.
 Licenced electronic resources allow for the distribution of materials to students and can be delivered by means such as Desire2Learn, Zotero, or Reserves.
 Check if the material you are copying/distributing is already available under an electronic licence.

 If you are asked by faculty or university administration to copy and/or distribute copyrighted materials, ask yourself:

-Does the copying fall within one of the eight specified purposes of the Fair Dealing Exemption?
+Does the copying fall within one of the eight specified purposes of Fair Dealing?
 These are research, private study, criticism, review, news reporting, education, satire, and parody.